kimhaetnim/kokoa-clone-2020/README.md

-#kokoa clone 2020 update
+# Kokoa Clone 2020 Update

-CSS got so much better
+HTML & css are so much fun